Japonisme: Edgar Degas

 Edgar Degas, Mary Cassatt at the Louvre: The Etruscan Gallery, 1879–1880.
 Aquatint, drypoint, soft-ground etching, and etching with burnishing, 26.8 × 23.6 cm.

 In the 1860s, Edgar Degas began to collect Japanese prints from La Porte Chinoise and other small print shops in Paris.
 His contemporaries had begun to collect prints as well, which gave him a wide array of sources for inspiration.
 Among prints shown to Degas was a copy of Hokusai's Manga, which Bracquemond had purchased after seeing it in Delâtre's workshop.
 The estimated date of Degas' adoption of japonismes into his prints is 1875, and it can be seen in his choice to divide individual scenes by placing barriers vertically, diagonally, and horizontally.

 Similar to many Japanese artists, Degas' prints focus on women and their daily routines.
 The atypical positioning of his female figures and the dedication to reality in his prints aligned him with Japanese printmakers such as Hokusai, Utamaro, and Sukenobu.
-In Degas' print Mary Cassatt at the Louvre: The Etruscan Gallery (1879–80), the artist uses of two figures, one seated and one standing, which is a common composition in Japanese prints.
+In Degas' print Mary Cassatt at the Louvre: The Etruscan Gallery (1879–80), the artist uses two figures, one seated and one standing, which is a common composition in Japanese prints.
 Degas also continued to use lines to create depth and separate space within the scene.
 His most clear appropriation is of the woman leaning on a closed umbrella, which is borrowed directly from Hokusai's Manga.